data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 We meet (virtually) four times a year.

-> On Wed 4 Sep 2024 1:00 PM - 2:00 PM we will be discussing [Code Dependent by Madhumita Murgia](https://www.panmacmillan.com/authors/madhumita-murgia/code-dependent/9781529097306).
-[Sign up for your free ticket here](https://www.tickettailor.com/events/dataethics/1292240/r/govdatascislack).
+> Stay tuned for our next event, coming in December this year.
 Join our [mailing list](https://xgovdataethics.substack.com/) to not miss out on future events.

 While you're here, you may also want to: